Thigh Lift Surgery Cost and Procedure Information

 - Any other previous surgeries.

-Your surgeon will also examine and measure your thighs to decide which procedure will work best for you and your body.
+The surgeon will also examine and measure the thighs to decide which procedure will work best for the patient.
 Their decision will be based upon:

-- The best surgical approach for the problem you express
+- The best surgical approach for the problem areas

 - Do you think my expectations from surgery are realistic?